semrush/intergalactic/website/docs2/components/fullscreen-modal/fullscreen-modal.md

 - For content title use text less than 20px (`--fs-500`) to maintain hierarchy in the content.
 - You can divide content area into several areas.
 To visually separate them, use `--bg-secondary-neutral` token as a background color for one of them.

-@table-caption Content styles for single-zone and dual-zone modal windows
+Table: Content styles for single-zone and dual-zone modal windows

 | Single-zone modal window           | Dual-zone modal window             |
 | ---------------------------------- | ---------------------------------- |